Frequently Asked Questions (FAQ)

 The vaccine you receive is subject to availability in the region.
 At this time, Mason expects to offer the Pfizer-BioNTech vaccine.

 All currently available COVID-19 vaccines are safe and highly effective.
 Those who receive the Pfizer-BioNTech vaccine will need to receive a second dose no sooner than 21 days later.
+Those who receive the Moderna vaccine will need to receive a second dose no sooner than 28 days later.

 We recommend taking the first appointment available to you, but if you prefer, you may choose to wait for a specific brand to become available.